brandonwzhang/compilers/README.md

 This script will look for sp/file (file should end in .xi).
 This script will write any diagnostic files at dp/file , where the extension of file is modified accordingly.
+Note that 'file' can include a directory path.

 #### Advanced